gohyperr/hecs/packages/hecs/TECHNICAL.md

 ## Tracking Modified Components

 You can mark components as modified using `.modified()` and they can be tracked in queries using `Modified(Component)`.
 When components are modified they need to appear in queries for exactly one full cycle of systems starting from the system it was modified in and ending in the system before it in the next update.
 This way, all systems have a chance to react to the change.
-If you have four systems `A`, `B`, `C` and `D` and you modify a component in system `C`, then queries that match will track this change in the rest of the `C`, `D`, and then in the next update in `A` and `B` too.
+If you have four systems `A`, `B`, `C` and `D` and you modify a component in system `C`, then queries that match will track this change in the rest of `C`, `D`, and then in the next update in `A` and `B` too.

 To support this, we increment system ticks each time one is updated.
 When a component is changed, we set `modifiedUntilSystemTick` to equal `currentSystemTick + numberOfSystems`.
 This leaves us with a super efficient math check to determine if a component is modified when traversing queries that use the `Modified()` rule.